5 free space-themed ideas for World Space Week

 Spaceship taking of from storyworld Space Mission Lucy

-World Space Week runs from 4-10 October each year and the theme for 2022 is "Space and Sustainability".
+World Space Week runs from 4-10 October each year and the theme for 2023 is "Space and Entreprenuership".
 The dates are the same each year as the start on 4 October is when the Sputnik I was first launched in 1957.
 The end date of 10 October was when the Outer Space Treaty was signed in 1967.

-You can read more about World Space Week here.
+You can read more here about World Space Week.

 Get your class involved